 Servier has 15 International Centers for Therapeutic Research (ICTRs) located in strategic countries around the world.
 Their role is to conduct local clinical studies in the Group’s therapeutic areas.
 These ICTRs are run by highly qualified internal teams who share the same values and the same high standards.
 Servier’s international research plays a fundamental role in the development of its product portfolio.
 Another advantage is that it facilitates the creation of partnerships with local stakeholders.

 As part of its innovation strategy, the Group is progressively implementing the Servier BioInnovation network throughout the world.
 The goal?
 To identify the best opportunities for research partnerships, licensing agreements, and acquisitions with the largest biomedical and life sciences innovation centers.
-Servier currently has two representative offices, one in Boston in the United States and another in Beijing in China.
+Servier currently has three representative offices, one in Boston in the United States, another in Beijing in China and in Europe.